KyoriPowered/adventure-docs/source/minimessage.rst

 Gradient
 ************

-Gradient colored text
+Gradient colored text.

 Tag
    ``<gradient:[color1]:[color...]:[phase]>``
 Arguments
-   a list of 1 to n colors, either hex or named colors and an optional phase param (range -1 to 1) allows you to shift the gradient around, creating animations.
+   * A list of at least 2 colors, either hex or named colors and an optional phase param (range of -1 to 1) allows you to shift the gradient around, which can be used to create animations.
+   * If no colors are provided, the gradient will be white to black.
 Examples
    * ``<yellow>Woo: <gradient>||||||||||||||||||||||||</gradient>!``
    * ``<yellow>Woo: <gradient:#5e4fa2:#f79459>||||||||||||||||||||||||</gradient>!``